cw-ec/map_series/toolbox/README.md

 ## Component 2: Data Updates and Manipulation

 Below is detailed documentation of each tool in component 2 dealing with the ingestion an updating of data needed to create the maps in maps series.
-At this time this section only contains example scripts.
+This includes tools that create custom fields, and custom subsets so that the data can be better utilized during the map creation phase.

-### Update PlaceNames
+### Update PlaceNames (update_placenames.py)

 This script downloads and preprocesses the NRCan place names dataset for use in map creation.
 Not in full working order but a skeleton for future development has been implemented in this repository as an example.